holographicSol/library_genesis/README.txt

 Extras:
 Query:
-    Query a local file/directory(library_genesis directory) for information, like the vampire dude from Blade.
+    Query the archive (library_genesis directory) for information, like the vampire dude from Blade.
     Intended for use with a local pdf library.
 Queries the library and saves results to file.

 create_sol_library.py: